atomist/sdm/README.md

     	params: this): Promise<HandlerResult> {
 ```

-This repository
+> This repository
-includes event handlers that subscribe to some of the most important events in a typical
+> includes event handlers that subscribe to some of the most important events in a typical
-delivery flow.
+> delivery flow.
 This enables dynamic and sophisticated delivery processes that are consistent across
-multiple projects.
+> multiple projects.

-## Core Concepts
-This reference implementation has the following core concepts:

-- Key goals in the delivery flow, with easy ways to respond to them
-- Additional event handlers, relating to issues
-- Other automations, allowing you to create new services and update existing services
-- A buildable software delivery machine

 ## Events and Goals